Adding-on to Your Home or Business?

 When you add square footage to your property, you will be required to pay fees to cover additional costs borne by the community for that square footage.
 Sometimes changes in use can also trigger fees.
-To learn more, you should check with the Planning Division, 707-778-4472 or firstname.lastname@example.org.
+To learn more, you should check with the Planning Division, 707-778-4470 or [email protected].

 Changes in the use of your property and expansions may trigger additional parking requirements.
 Off street parking requirements are established in the Implementing Zoning Ordinance.
-You should check with the Planning Division, 707-778-4472 or email@example.com.
+You should check with the Planning Division, 707-778-4470 or [email protected].

 Depending the extent of your remodel, you may need to upgrade your project to meet new codes.
 This could include ADA Accessibility, fire, energy, plumbing among others.
 The building code will be updated in 2020 and could trigger other requirements.
 You will need to make sure you work with your architect and engineer to be sure your project will meet the requirements.